qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

    .. contents::
       :local:

-:index:`GRASS` integration provides access to GRASS GIS databases and functionalities (see GRASS-PROJECT in :ref:`literature_and_web`).
+GRASS integration provides access to GRASS GIS databases and functionalities (see GRASS-PROJECT in :ref:`literature_and_web`).
 The integration consists of two parts: provider and plugin.
 The provider allows to browse, manage and visualize GRASS raster and vector layers.
 The plugin can be used to create new GRASS locations and mapsets,